 During this period of low haemoglobin levels, unwelcome but choiceless sleep, I was heavily depressed.
 It was as sad as I’ve ever been.
 I don’t think I’ve cried as much I have during those few weeks nearing my exams.

 My mind was saying, “You’ve given up already?
 Don’t quit.
 Keep going.
 Keep studying.
 Make your parents proud.
-But my body was saying, “You fucking suck.
-You son of a bitch.
-Go, sleep.
-You weak piece of shit.”
+But my body was saying, “You suck.
+Go, sleep.”
 My body won.
 It prevailed.
 There was nothing I could do.
 Being weak and helpless sucked balls particularly when there was so much to be done and it was such a vital moment in my life.

 Click play and read on.

 “Life is short.
 You’re not getting any younger.
 Do something with your life.
-Go out there and prove to everyone you’re not a fuck up loser.”
+Go out there and prove to everyone you’re not a loser who has messed it all up.”

 Okay now back to the day of my English Exam.
 It’s a few hours before my exam.
 The amount of studying I did was nowhere near the level I was hoping to accomplish.
 I was disappointed.
 I was so beat up but then I thought, “I can’t be sad any more.
 I need a reality check.
 There’s nothing I can do.”
 I started to think positively, give in to the fact I won’t be getting a high tertiary admission rank and just do my best.
 After my parents giving me a much-appreciated talk on how they’re proud of me no matter what and I can only do my best – I enter the room where my exam was being held feeling mutual.
 I’ve been into this room many times, it was where I had my maths and accounting classes but it felt different in an odd kinda way.
 I sat down, now feeling anxious and terrified to begin this exam and stared at the giant, electronic clock being projected by the projector.
 I focused my attention on this clock – it was one of those clocks you literally type in “clock” on Google and click on the first link to get.